oguzhanfatihkucuk/Recipe-App/README.md

 ### Before Run

 Make sure that you change your IPV4 IP address if you are going to use local JSON services.
-Update the IP address in `C:\Users\90533\Desktop\Basic_Store-main\assets\js\myIP.js`.
+Update the IP address in `C:\Users\Recipe-App\assets\js\myIP.js`.

-Before starting the mail server in the directory `C:\Users\90533\Desktop\Basic_Store-main\server`, you need to obtain an App Password or related API key for SMTP.
+Before starting the mail server in the directory `C:\Users\Recipe-App\server`, you need to obtain an App Password or related API key for SMTP.
 Update the `pass` field with your credentials:

 ```js
 pass: '################'